Table of contents

 To use your default card, double-click the side button, then glance at iPhone X to authenticate with Face ID or enter your passcode.

-Hold the top of iPhone X within a few centimeters of the contactless reader until you see done and a checkmark on the display.
+Hold the top of iPhone X within a few centimetres of the contactless reader until you see done and a checkmark on the display.